Chixpy/CHXPas/SDL3Engine/Tests/Primitives/Readme.md

 ## Information

-Many of the programs are simple test of random drawing and filling, or some specific tests (compare Circle algorithm vs Ellipse one).
+Many of the programs are simple test of drawing and filling of the primitive, other are specific tests (compare Circle algorithm vs Ellipse one).

 ## Compiling